Google tells workers to return to country where they are employed

 A Google spokeswoman declined to comment.

-Alphabet’s chief financial officer Ruth Porat said earlier this month that, while employees working together in person is key to fostering innovation, the Covid-19 pandemic will inevitably change the nature of work.
+Alphabet’s chief financial officer, Ruth Porat, said earlier this month that, while employees working together in person was key to fostering innovation, the Covid-19 pandemic would inevitably change the nature of work.